NickGentryBJJ/NickGentryBJJ/README.md

 - 🔭 I’m a Software Engineer specializing in Ruby on Rails and React Redux
 - 👨‍🎓 I graduated from App Academy's in person, 16 week full stack engineer boot camp
-- 🌱 I’m currently learning Python/flask
+- 🌱 I’m currently working on crafting a talent scheduling application tailored for a vibrant bar & grill setting.
 - 👯 I always enjoy working together and helping others
 - 🥋 Fun fact: I am a competitive purple belt in Brazilian Jiu-Jitsu